 We have put in place procedures to deal with any suspected personal data breach and will notify data subjects or any applicable regulator where we are legally required to do so.
+Please refer to our Data Breach policy.

 If you know or suspect that a personal data breach has occurred, do not attempt to investigate the matter yourself.
 Immediately contact the person designated as the key point of contact for personal data breaches (who is the School Business Manager) or your DPO.